Sagara, Karnataka

-Sagara is a city located in the Indian state of Karnataka.
+Sāgara is a city located in the Indian state of Karnataka.
 It is also a sub divisional and a taluk headquarters.
 Located in the Sahyadri Mountain range on the banks of river Varada, it is known for its proximity to Jog Falls and to the historical places of Ikkeri, Keladi and Varadamoola.
 The river Varada originates near Varada-moola.
 Sagara subdivision consists of Sagara, Soraba, Hosanagara and Shikaripur taluks.

 City Municipal Council

 Sagara city is one of the 74 Karnataka Municipal Reforms Project (KMRP) City in Karnataka.
 Sagara ULB was started in 1931 and became a City Municipal Council (CMC) grade two in the year 2007.
 The ULB consist of 31 wards with the respective number of councillors.
 The population of the city was 54,550 at the 2011 census and total area is 19.71 sq. km.

 Etymology

 Sagara derives its name from Sadashiva Sagara.
 Sadashiva Nayaka, ruler of Keladi dynasty built a lake in between Keladi and Ikkeri.
 Sadashiva Sagara is now called Ganapathi Kere (Ganapathi Lake).
 It is a subdivisional headquarters headed by a subdivisional magistrate and Fifth additional District Magistrate.